-1. Submission to the conduct is explicitly or implicitly made a term or condition of a student's academic status or progress.

-2. Submission to or rejection of the conduct by a student is used as the basis for academic decisions affecting the student.

-3. The conduct has the purpose or effect of having a negative impact on the student's academic performance or of creating an intimidating, hostile, or offensive educational environment.

-4. Submission to or rejection of the conduct by the student is used as the basis for any decision affecting the student regarding benefits and services, honors, programs, or activities available at or through any district program or activity.
+- 1. Submission to the conduct is explicitly or implicitly made a term or condition of a student's academic status or progress. - 2.
+Submission to or rejection of the conduct by a student is used as the basis for academic decisions affecting the student. - 3.
+The conduct has the purpose or effect of negatively impacting the student's academic performance or creating an intimidating, hostile, or offensive educational environment. - 4.
+Submission to or rejection of the conduct by the student is used as the basis for any decision affecting the student regarding benefits and services, honors, programs, or activities available at or through any district program or activity.